 Material Recovery Facilities.
 Our MRFs receive, sort, bale and sell recyclable materials originating from the municipal solid waste stream, including newsprint, cardboard, office paper, glass, plastic, steel or aluminum containers and bottles.
-We operate eight large-scale, high volume MRFs within our Recycling region in geographic areas served by our collection divisions.
+We operate six large-scale, high volume MRFs within our Recycling region in geographic areas served by our collection divisions.
 Revenues are received from municipalities and customers in the form of processing fees, tipping fees and commodity sales.
-These MRFs, three of which are located in New York, two of which are located in Vermont, two of which are located in Massachusetts, and one of which is located in Maine, process over 0.5 million tons per year of recycled materials delivered to them by municipalities and commercial customers under long-term contracts.
-We also operate smaller MRFs, which generally process recyclables collected from our various residential collection operations.
+These MRFs, one of which is located in New York, two of which are located in Vermont, two of which are located in Massachusetts, and one of which is located in Maine, process over 0.4 million tons per year of recycled materials delivered to them by municipalities and commercial customers under long-term contracts.
+We also operate smaller MRFs, which generally process recyclables collected from our various residential and commercial collection operations.